 From the outside looking in, people (like myself in the past) know that these men deploy for months at a time.
-As military wives, we know this as the time when everything stops working…like your car.
-But your husband is gone so you’ve got to figure out how to fix the flat yourself.
+As military wives, we know this as the time when everything stops working, like your car.
+But your husband is gone, so you’ve got to figure out how to fix the flat yourself.
 On top of dealing with all of the life-problems on your own, you have a heightened sense of awareness to the countless happy couples around you everywhere you go…

 In fact, the only predictable thing about military life is that it is absolutely unpredictable.
-And sometimes, just when you think you’re getting a handle on this whole military lifestyle, your husband is volunteered (we call it volun-told) to do a special duty operation.
+And sometimes, just when you think you’re getting a handle on this whole lifestyle, your husband is volunteered (we call it volun-told) to do a special duty operation.
 As military wives, we know these duties call for way more hours than the set 9-5.
-One year I had to take our kids to visit his in-laws six hours away by myself because he had to work every day of Christmas week except for Christmas day.
+One year, I had to take our kids to visit my in-laws six hours away by myself because he had to work every day of Christmas week except for Christmas Day.
 It’s so hard to explain to family and friends why he doesn’t show up for important events or holidays when he’s not even technically deployed.
 It certainly isn’t because he wants to miss out on everything, but it has everything to do with his purpose.

-…the only predictable thing about military life is that it is absolutely unpredictable.
+The only predictable thing about military life is that it is absolutely unpredictable.

+Lt.
+Col. Dave Grossman wrote a parable he once heard from a Vietnam veteran that says there are three different types of people in the world: the sheep, the wolf, and the sheepdog.
 Most of us are the sheep.
 We live our lives rather gently, peacefully, and productively.
 The wolves feed on the sheep.
 These people are evil and capable of evil deeds.
 We cannot deny that they exist in our world.
 But the sheepdogs, those are our men and women in uniform.
 They are the ones who have a deep desire to “protect the flock and confront the wolf.”
 And so they do.
 They do it because deep in their hearts, that is their life’s purpose.

-In doing these things we truly acquire the armor of “grit and grace” that we so desperately need to keep us going as military wives.
+In doing these things, we truly acquire the armor of “grit and grace” that we so desperately need to keep us going as military wives.
 It becomes the essence of who we are.
-Yes, we are called dependents, but ironically we become some of the most independent women I know.
+Yes, we are called dependents, but, ironically, we become some of the most independent women I know.

-And I would dare say that in fully embracing this lifestyle, we become a breed of our own; somewhere in between sheep and a sheepdog.
-Because we as military wives say, “He swore to protect our country and I swore to protect his heart.”
+And I would dare say that in fully embracing this lifestyle, we become a breed of our own: somewhere in between sheep and a sheepdog.
+Because, as we military wives say, “He swore to protect our country and I swore to protect his heart.”